GIScience/ohsome-quality-api/docs/development_setup.md

 This project uses [Poetry](https://python-poetry.org/docs/) for packaging and dependencies management.
 Please make sure it is installed on your system.

-For development a database and raster datasets on disk might not be needed.
+For development a database might not be needed.
 In case the database is needed start the database service defined in the docker compose file.
-If raster datasets are needed please refer to [/docs/raster_datasets.md](/docs/raster_datasets.md) for setting those up.

 ## Installation